 Study your business model carefully.
 Are you sure of your key competitive advantage?
 Are you telling customers what they want to hear, instead of what you want to say?
 What are your competitors doing?
 How does the future of your industry look?

 All these questions, along with the quality of your product/service should be figured out before you start marketing.
 Be very careful here.
 Every business owner tends to believe his/her own product is the best.
 Don’t let ego cloud your judgement.

 With all that figured out, you’d want to try your hand digital marketing.
 It’s cheaper than hiring any outside help.
 And on a basic level, it really isn’t as difficult as people think.

 READ READ READ READ READ!

 Ignore the more complex advertising techniques.
 Start with the basics.
 There are tons of materials teaching beginner Google AdWords and Facebook Advertising.
 These 2 will be enough to cover almost anything a small business needs.
+If you feel very confident in your abilities, then feel free to pick up SEO Singapore.
 Ignore everything else like Instagram, LinkedIn, Display Advertising, Media Buys, Remarketing etc. Don’t try to fly before you can walk.

 #3 Basic Marketing

 Now that you know your key competitive edge, it’s time to tell people about it.